Gimzie/nsmb2-patch-collection/README.md

 4) Copy your game's `code.bin` and `exheader.bin` into this directory as well.
 5) Open Magikoopa, and set the working directory to the respository folder (containing your `code.bin`).
 6) Press "Make and Insert".
 Your code files will now be patched, and a backup of the originals will be kept in `bak`.

+# List of Patches
+- &romfs2sdmc* - Reads game data from a folder on the SD Card named `nsmb2`.
+Can be used to reload levels without having to restart the game for filesize changes.
+- *Layer 0 Restored* - Restores Layer 0 functionality.
+Does not have a spotlight effect like in NSMBWii/U, and does not appear on top of the player.
+- *Up/Down Skewers Restored* - Restores up/down skewers, which replace sprites 37 and 131, both unused in the base game.